CEL-240/security/day1 pen test and net recon.md

 * Creates proxychains on t2
 * `<TERMINAL_4>/> ssh -S /tmp/t2 dumb -O forward -L 1234:<t3_IP>:21 `
 * Creates forward to t3 on port 21

+TUNNELS
+ssh -MS /tmp/jump 10.50.39.224 establishes dynamic port on first box ssh -S /tmp/jump jump -O cancel -D 9050 cancels a tunnel ssh -S /tmp/jump jump -O forward -L 5544:192.168.28.120:4242 use -S to reference your MS with the file path then name and -O forward it to the others